gaberber/gaberber.github.io/_posts/2017-07-06-venice-history-notes.md

 ## Venice vs Genoa

 These two are almost mirror images of one another, sitting at almost symmetric geographic locations.
 The main difference between them is that Genoa is much more fiercely individualistic, while Venetians are a community held very firmly together.
 Individualism is never a virtue for its own sake.
 In the case of Genoa it eventually lead to the demise of the city state.

+## Spengler vs Toynbee

+The Spenglerian narrative of history views each nation/people as a living organism and sees its course of "life" as rather analogous to that of a human being.
+While this view certainly aids us in improving our understanding of what happened in the past thousands of years, the analogy fails miserably at some critical junctures in history.
+Unlike human beings, nations/peoples can and often do merge with each other and demarcation lines between them are much, much less clear.
+A most typical example of this is the northern Italian city states after the fall of the Roman Empire.
+They are neither totally Roman nor barbarian, but the mixing result of both.

+Another apparent flaw in the Spengler narrative is that while laws of nature largely determines the condition of a human being at a certain age, that of nations and peoples is to a very large degree shaped by its surrounding environment.
+Nations don't live in a vacuum on their own.
+They rise often because of external factors and fall equally often for the same reason.
+In the case of Venice, its fate is always entwined with that of Constantinople.
+A lot can be said about the Venice by simply examining its composition of citizens, form of government, way of life and distribution of wealth within the city etc., but we would never grasp the full picture without checking at the same time what is happening in other parts of the world.
+Generally, the more powerful the military might of a nation is, the more independently it can dictate its own fate.